polinovskyyoleksandr/men-stack-crud-app-project/README.md

 # men-stack-crud-app-project
+app name: Musify

 Starting with the creation of the sign-in and sign-up routes.
 First thing i'm adding a user schema in models/user.js.

 After that i'm setting my dependencies in server.js and setting the port

 Setting the auth.js and the ejs in views/auth.
 First the basics, so sign-in, sign-up, sign-out and then adding the bcrypt.

+Set the routes.

+Added styling with css.

+UNFINISHED PRODUCT

+Add a play button.
+Search by genre and artist.
+Searching bar.